 of online navigation and

 coordination tools.
-Hospitals will be in chaos as digital records
+Hospitals will be in chaos as digital data, information

 become inaccessible, and high-tech equipment from MRI scanners to